When Returns Are Not Filed

-2. A financial return, to Companies House.
+2. Accounts to Companies House.

 This is a huge saver of time and trouble.
 It also means that your HMRC and Companies House returns will match up!

 Keeping accurate financial records can be a headache for a newbie businessman.
 Mastering two different financial submissions even more so.
 Making them tally is why people employ accountants.
-Someone who has reasonable financial knowledge can attempt do their own returns if they have established login access at HMRC for their company.
+Someone who has reasonable financial knowledge can attempt to do their own returns if they have established login access at HMRC for their company.

 3. A financial return, to HMRC.

 In this return HMRC will not only collect your financial accounts but also issue you with a tax demand.
 A mistake new businessmen often make is that they don't realise the last filing date is also the deadline for the payment of any tax owed!

 So it's smart to prepare and do your returns in good time.
 As well as the likelihood of getting increasing fines, the emotional stress is unpleasant.

 Tip: If it's the first set of returns your company is filing, there is usually a long period and a short period, which means two CT600 (Company Tax Return Forms) are to be submitted.

 If you are not confident with administration, you should hire a competent accountant to do these returns for you.

 Basic, simple returns are not hard for a qualified accountant to do.
 You can make it easier for him by keeping good financial records, preferably in a spreadsheet or bookkeeping software.